hjson/hjson-go/README.md

 ## Comments on struct fields

 By using key `comment` in struct field tags you can specify comments to be written on one or more lines preceding the struct field in the Hjson output.
+Another way to output comments is to use *hjson.Node* structs, more on than later.

 ```go